|SEWING THE FRENCH DART SHIFT IN JERSEY |

 Stitch CB collar seam, do not neaten.
 Press seam open.

-Stitch together with a 6mm S/A, neaten and press S/A towards body.
+Stitch together with a 6mm S/A, neaten and press S/A towards the body.

 Ready to wear t-shirts and sweatshirts often have a row of stitching at the neckline to hold the seam allowance flat.
 You can twin needle or edgestitch the neckline to mimic this if you wish.
 Confession: Proceed with caution, I broke my only twin needle when I hit the CB seam, so I continued with an edgestitch.
 Both look good!